Approach

 From equity analysis to options pricing, spanning easy, medium, and hard difficulty levels.

-For PE and alternative investment firms evaluating AI-powered due diligence or portfolio analysis, these numbers matter.
-The gap between the best and worst performing models is over 26 percentage points — meaning the wrong model choice could leave critical financial insights on the table.
-This benchmark provides the empirical foundation for smarter model selection in high-stakes financial environments.
+For PE and alternative investment firms picking AI for due diligence or portfolio analysis, these numbers matter.
+The gap between the best and worst models is over 26 percentage points.
+Pick the wrong one and you leave critical insights on the table.
+This benchmark gives you the data to choose well.

 Model Leaderboard

-Overall accuracy rankings across the full 537-question benchmark.
-Results reflect each model's ability to reason through complex financial analysis tasks.
+Overall accuracy across the full 537-question benchmark.
+Results show each model's ability to reason through complex financial analysis.

 Rank Model Vendor Accuracy Cost / Query